-Tony Cealy is an arts practitioner, agitator and creative producer who makes work designed to engage the public in issues that are important for social change.
+Tony Cealy is a arts practitioner, trainer and creative producer who makes work designed to engage the public in issues that are important for social change.
 Inspired by creative arts and service design thinking, he works collaboratively with communities, artists, organisations and institutions to design projects, programmes and arts experiences in the public realm. “

 Since 1993 he has won contracts developing drama-based responses to health and wellbeing, mental health, social care, education, substance misuse, housing and regeneration, youth services and community development, and special educational settings across the UK.